jhomlala/betterplayer/README.md

    ///Icon of the qualities menu item from overflow menu final IconData qualitiesIcon;

+   ///Icon of the audios menu item from overflow menu final IconData audioTracksIcon;

    ///Color of overflow menu icons final Color overflowMenuIconsColor;